 RAUL: The most progressive one that we have done was for a law firm on Austin’s Eastside.
 From a square footage standpoint, how they chose to allocate their space was something we hadn’t seen before.
-They opted to have an admin to attorney ratio of closer to 1:5 and had about 420 sf per attorney where traditionally we see about 900 sf.
+They opted to have an admin-to-attorney ratio of closer to 1:5 and had about 420 square feet per attorney whereas traditionally we see about 900 square feet.

 KENDI: I was in New York recently with one of the thought leaders in the industry, and this project was definitely one of the most efficient and progressive law firm spaces they had seen.
 I think one of the challenges we face in Austin, is that many firms here are branches of larger firms and not the home office, so we have to get a little more creative with our budgets.